alphagov/router/README.md

 - **redirect**: Returns an HTTP 301 redirect to a new location
 - **gone**: Returns an HTTP 410 Gone response for deleted content

-The router runs two HTTP servers: a public server (default `:8080`) for handling requests, and an API server (default `:8081`) for admin operations like reloading routes and exposing metrics.
+Router runs two HTTP servers: a public server (default `:8080`) for handling requests, and an API server (default `:8081`) for admin operations like reloading routes and exposing metrics.

 For details on the route data structure and handler configuration, see [docs/data-structure.md](docs/data-structure.md).